-As Senior Vice President, Commercial Performance, Mr. Stone oversees the organization’s commercial optimization, terminals, transportation and scheduling activites along with Procurement and its International Business arm.
+As Senior Vice President, Commercial Performance, Mr. Stone oversees the organization’s commercial optimization, terminals, transportation and operational scheduling activities along with feedstock procurement and international business operations.

 In his professional experience, Mr. Stone has served as a director at PricewaterhouseCoopers in Chicago and Cincinnati, focusing primarily in the energy and utilities industry, as well as a manager at Arthur Andersen in the Chicago office.

 Chad currently serves as Chairman for the National Biodiesel Board on the Governing Board and Executive Committee.

 Mr. Stone holds a Master of Business Administration in finance from the University of Chicago, Graduate School of Business and a Bachelor of Business Administration in accounting from the University of Iowa.

 Vice President, Manufacturing Operations

 For over 20 years, Derek Winkel has been responsible for managing manufacturing operations in the chemical and renewable fuel industries.
 Currently, Mr. Winkel serves as Vice President, Manufacturing Operations of Renewable Energy Group, Inc. (REG).